geovedi/book-notes/2000/the-soul-of-a-new-machine.notes.md

   - His work on complex projects is driven by personal fulfillment.

-## THE CASE OF THE MISSING NAND GATE
+## The Case of The Missing NAND Gate
 - Eclipse 21 Debugging and Improvement:
   - The Eclipse Group's efforts focus on debugging and enhancing the Eclipse 21 machine's performance.
   - Challenges involve the Instruction Processor (IP) and System Cache interaction issues.